Bergen County Tax Attorneys Assisting with IRS Payment Plans and IRS Installment Agreements Throughout New Jersey

 5. If You Owe More Than $100,000 or Cannot Pay Within the Required Time Frame, You’ll Need a Negotiated IRS Payment Plan.

 There are two scenarios where you’ll need a negotiated IRS installment agreement: (1) if you owe more than $100,000 or (2) you owe less than $100,000 but cannot pay the balance within the required period.
+You can also modify an existing installment agreement with this plan.
 Since you do not qualify for a streamlined agreement, you must provide financial information to the IRS.
 They will require a 433-f, 433-a, or a 433-b.
 These forms ask about your assets, debts, and income and expense information.

 Besides filling out the form, you may also need to provide substantiating documentation.
 This includes copies of paychecks, proof of housing expenses, and bank statements.
 The substantiating documentation is used to prove the information provided on the financial statement.